 Cleaning Instructions

-- 1. Turn fan motor off. - 2.
-Remove screws around perimeter of screen insert only. - 3.
-Clean screen with soap and water solution, dab dry with a soft cloth, and reinstall.
+- 1. Turn the fan motor off and remove power by turning off the battery disconnect. - 2.
+Rotate the screen retainers to remove the screen. - 3.
+Clean the screen with a mild soap and water solution, air dry, and reinstall.